 - Defeated Yutaka Niida by a fourth-round TKO to win the WBA World Minimumweight Championship in Japan on September 15, 2008.
 Gonzalez successfully defended the title three times.

 - Defeated Francisco Rosas by a second-round KO to win the interim WBA World Light Flyweight Championship in Japan on October 24, 2010.
 Gonzalez was upgraded to full champion in February 2011 and defended the title five times before being upgraded to Super Champion in December 2012.

-- Entered The Ring Magazine pound-for-pound ratings at No. 9 in June 2014.
-By May 2015, Gonzalez was rated as the second best pound-for-pound boxer in the world.
+- Entered The Ring pound-for-pound ratings at No. 9 in June 2014.
+Nine months and four knockout wins later, he had advanced to the No. 2 spot.
+When pound-for-pound king Floyd Mayweather Jr. retired in September 2015, Gonzalez was installed as the new No. 1 pound-for-pound boxer in the world.

 - On the origin of his nickname, Chocolatito: "My grandfather, Fracois Gonzalez, was a famous boxer in Nicaragua.
 My uncle, Cali Gonzalez, was also a really good boxer, as well as my father, Luis Gonzalez.
 Due to his dark skin complexion, everyone called him 'Chocolate.'
 So when I started boxing, people called me 'Little Chocolate,' which is where the word 'Chocolatito' comes from."